gopala-kr/10-weeks/Projects-Blogs/06-ml-dl-frameworks/README.md

 * Slower than Caffe for single GPU training

 ----------------
-## CNTK(Microsoft cognitive tools)
+## CNTK(Microsoft cognitive tool)

 CNTK Pros

-Flexible
+* Flexible
-Good for RNN
+* Good for RNN
-Allows distributed training
+* Allows distributed training

 CNTK Cons

-No visualization
+* No visualization
-Any error CNTK crash
+* Any error CNTK crash
-No simple source code to read
+* No simple source code to read
-New language (ndl) to describe networks
+* New language (ndl) to describe networks
-No current matlab or python bindings
+* No current matlab or python bindings

 --------------